Racial Discrimination

 You can also lodge a claim with the Australian Human Rights Commission.

-How Can MKI Legal Help You?
+How Can MKI Legal Help?

 If you feel that you have been racially discriminated at work, and you wish to discuss your situation, our team of employment law experts can help.
 We offer a no-obligation, confidential and free initial telephone discussion.